A rhythmic matrix, many versions of rhythms and dances (9/8–12/8–16/8)

 • transitions 9/8 → 12/8 → 16/8 in small groups (musicians-dancers together)

-Who is it for: Musicians (all instruments and voices), dancers, dance teachers and people from the traditional / world-music field.
-No theoretical knowledge is required; a willingness to work in practice and collaborate is required.
+Musicians (all instruments and voices), dancers, dance teachers and people from the traditional / world-music field.
+No theoretical knowledge is required; a willingness to do practical work and collaborate is needed.